 Image by Dave Burk, Courtesy of SOM

-Continuing the series In Situ: The Modern Concrete Skyscraper, which examines in depth key experiments in concrete construction, the Museum presents Concrete in a Steel City: Structural Innovation in Postwar Chicago, a conversation between Bill Baker, Consulting Partner of structural engineering at SOM, and Thomas Leslie, Professor at the University of Illinois Urbana-Champaign and author of Chicago Skyscrapers, 1934-1986.
-They'll discuss SOM's development of tube construction with the Brunswick and DeWitt-Chestnut buildings and explore the origins of the structural thinking and engineering ideas birthed in Chicago in the postwar decades.
+Continuing the series In Situ: The Modern Concrete Skyscraper, which examines in depth key experiments in concrete construction, the Museum presented Concrete in a Steel City: Structural Innovation in Postwar Chicago, a conversation between Bill Baker, Consulting Partner of structural engineering at SOM, and Thomas Leslie, Professor at the University of Illinois Urbana-Champaign and author of Chicago Skyscrapers, 1934-1986.
+They discussed SOM's development of tube construction with the Brunswick and DeWitt-Chestnut buildings and explored the origins of the structural thinking and engineering ideas birthed in Chicago in the postwar decades.
 Designed by Bruce Graham and Fazlur Khan of SOM in the early 1960s and completed in 1966, DeWitt-Chestnut is a 43-story apartment tower that pioneered the concept of tube structure in concrete, an idea that would later form the basis for steel towers such as the John Hancock Building, Willis (née Sears) Tower, and many others.

 Bill Baker, PE, SE, FASCE, FIStructE, NAE, FREng